-- 1. Employers with at least 250 workers shall provide the following information concerning their organisation, in accordance with paragraphs 2, 3, and 5: - (a) the pay gap between all female and male workers; - (b) the pay gap between all female and male workers in complementary or variable components; - (c) the median pay gap between all female and male workers; - (d) the median pay gap between all female and male workers in complementary or variable components; - (e) the proportion of female and male workers receiving complementary or variable components; - (f) [...]
+- 1. Employers with at least 250 workers shall annually provide the following information concerning their organisation, in accordance with paragraphs 2 [...] and 5: - (a) the pay gap between all female and male workers; - (b) the pay gap between all female and male workers in complementary or variable components; - (c) the median pay gap between all female and male workers; - (d) the median pay gap between all female and male workers in complementary or variable components; - (e) the proportion of female and male workers receiving complementary or variable components; - (f) the proportion of female and male workers in each quartile pay band; - (g) the pay gap between female and male workers by categories of workers broken down by ordinary basic salary and complementary or variable components.